IMP Diagnostics Customer Support Line

 6. HOW DO WE COLLECT YOUR PERSONAL DATA?

-We collect your personal data through the forms on the IMP platform, as well as through the platform itself and its communication with your device, and through the emails you send us.
+We collect your personal data through forms available on the IMP platform, through the platform itself and its interaction with your device, and through emails you send us.

 IMP undertakes to process your data lawfully and legitimately.

-IMP will not sell, rent, or share your personal data with third parties except in the specific cases identified in this Privacy Policy (see Section 11).
+IMP will not sell, rent, or share your personal data with third parties except in cases specifically identified in this Privacy Policy.

 7. WHAT ARE COOKIES?